 The Rock Campus Chapter is educational and community focused with the goal to empower the residents of Rock County through literacy.
 SKD engages the student body in activities such as National Day on Writing, Banned Books Week, and National Poetry Month.
 They run collaborative projects with Head Start, Rock River Charter School, and Rock University High School.
 Any student can participate.
 National Organization criteria: 3.3 overall GPA and a grade of no less than a B in all English courses taken.
 For more information contact advisor John Pruitt.

 Student Activities (Student Government Association - SGA)

 The Rock Campus Student Government represents Rock Campus enrolled students in all matters pertaining to student life in accordance with Wisconsin State Statute 36.09(5).
 SGA offers leadership opportunities for students on campus.
 Representatives allocate and administer funds to student organizations; appoint and approve student representatives to all committees; receive student petitions, requests or suggestions; ratify student organizations and facilitate communication between students and the administration.
 For more information contact advisor Janine Peterson.

 Ever have a desire to take on the big questions?
 The challenge is best approached with the help of great company.
 Look no further than Socrates Café, a weekly gathering of people from many diverse backgrounds with an aim at answering some of the most intimidating philosophical problems.
 Come join us in our pursuit of true knowledge, and bring your own questions about our universe to be addressed.
 For more information contact advisor Richard Hanson.

 Theatre and Performing Arts Association

-An opportunity for veterans and their supporters to interact in a social setting.
+A place where veterans on campus can come together to discuss events, personal issues, current veterans issues affecting them and get needed peer support.
 Possible activities may include conducting community outreach and bringing education and awareness to those on campus interested in learning about current issues that affect veterans.
-For more information contact advisor Sara Koch.
+For more information contact Kristin Fillhouer.